-The School of Radiologic Technology at RMC is accepting applications until Dec 31, 2013, for the July 2014 program that will start on July 7.
+The School of Radiologic Technology at RMC is accepting applications until Dec 31 for the program starting the following July.
 It is a full time (M-F from 7am – 3:30 pm), 23 month program.
 Pre-requisite classes include 15 college credit hours that must include: Speech, Composition, College Algebra, Medical Terminology and Anatomy/Physiology with a lab.
 Tuition is $5,600 for the entire program along with a $500 activity fee.
 Books and uniforms are additional costs.
 If interested or need more information, contact Susan Foster at (816) 276-3390.
 For an application to the School of Radiologic Technology Program please click on "Forms."

 Radiology is the branch of medicine that uses x-rays, magnetic energy, nuclear radiation, and ultrasound to visualize the human anatomy and function.
 The radiologic team is lead by radiologists, physicians who specialize in the interpretation of x-ray images.
 Radiologic technologists are highly skilled technologists who produce the diagnostic x-ray images and are essential members of the health-care team.